arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/pmc-modbus-tcp-plc-ide/content.md

 #### Modbus TCP Client and Server Mode

-The image below shows the panel we'll encounter when accessing the Modbus TCP configuration panel in the PLC IDE.
+The image below shows the panel we will encounter when accessing the Modbus TCP configuration panel in the PLC IDE.

 ![Arduino PLC IDE - Modbus Role Configuration](assets/pmc_plcide_ethernet_config.svg)